 01/07/2022

-Have you ever needed to get a large load of documents translated, and fast?
+Have you ever needed a large number of documents translated quickly?
 Let’s say you do, and you call up a translation services company to do the job.

-You brace yourself to hear how much it would cost, but you find yourself pleasantly surprised not only at the price in the quote, but also the projected turnaround time.
+You brace yourself to hear how much it would cost, but you find yourself pleasantly surprised not only at the price in the quote but also at the projected turnaround time.
 But how is this possible?

 Some also call it post-edited or post-editing machine translation (PEMT), but machine translation post-editing and MTPE are the more commonly accepted terms.
 MTPE is a kind of translation process in which a document is first processed through a machine translation (MT) engine, and the output is proofread by a human editor.